 The North Country NST's projected length is approximately 4,600 miles, stretching across the northern tier of the United States with some 2,000 miles completed to date.
 The route through the Adirondack Park will be approximately 160 miles, stretching from the hamlet of Forestport in Oneida County to the hamlet of Crown Point on the shore of Lake Champlain.

-In 2007 the Department released a Draft Plan for the Adirondack Park.
-Due to the amount of time that has passed since then, the Department has release a Revised Draft Adirondack Park Trail Plan that incorporates comments that were received during the 2007 Draft Plan.
-The plan recommends following approximately 81 miles of existing foot trail and constructing 38 miles of new trails within the Park.
-In addition, it is estimated that 39 miles of temporary connections along roads will be initially utilized to make connections along this route.
+In 2015, the Department released the Adirondack Park Trail Plan for the NCNST.
+The Plan recommends following approximately 81 miles of existing foot trail and constructing 39 miles of new trail within the Park.
+In addition, it is estimated that 27 miles of temporary connections along roads will be initially utilized to make connections along this route.

-The proposed route will intersect nine units of the Adirondack Forest Preserve:
+The proposed route will intersect eight units of the Adirondack Forest Preserve:

 - Black River Wild Forest

 - Moose River Plains Wild Forest